The id()

 Code language: JavaScript (javascript)

-The page ID can also be found at the end of a Notion page’s URL (before any query strings starting with ?
+A page ID can also be found at the end of a Notion page’s URL (before any query strings starting with ?

 ).

-outputs a string that is guaranteed to be unique for each page in a database.
+is used to return a page ID, it outputs a string that is guaranteed to be unique for each page in a database.
 It is possible for all other properties – including Name – to contain the same value in multiple rows.

 Example Formulas